dfreeman/broccoli-graphql-filter/README.md

 # broccoli-graphql-filter
-A [broccoli](https://github.com/joliss/broccoli) filter that converts graphql files to an es6 module exporting the graphql text.
+A [broccoli](https://github.com/joliss/broccoli) filter that converts graphql files to an es6 module exporting an AST representation of the query.

 ## Installation